taylorplumer/auto-ts/README.md

 # auto-arima-app
-Build a Dask web app diagnostic tool for ARIMA time series analysis
+Build a Dash web app diagnostic tool for ARIMA time series analysis

 ### Summary
 The repository contains working code for preparing time series data, building an ARIMA model, and deploying to a Dash app locally.
 Instructions are below.